spring-projects/spring-data-examples/README.md

   proper code navigation in your IDE, you must install it separately.
 Lombok is available in the IntelliJ plugins repository and as a [download](https://projectlombok.org/download) for Eclipse-based IDEs.

-You need Java 16 or newer and Docker to run and compile the examples.
-Most examples start their database via Testcontainers unless stated otherwise.
+* The code makes use of Java 16 language features therefore you need Java 16 or newer to run and compile the examples.
+* Most store modules examples start their database via Testcontainers or as embedded/in-memory server unless stated otherwise.